MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/provision-neo-hub.md

 **How to get started:**

+1. Understand the NEO hub contents
-1. Sign into your Microsoft 365 account
+2. Sign into your Microsoft 365 account
-2. Review pre-populated pages, web parts, and content
+3. Review pre-populated pages, web parts, and content
-3. Learn how to customize site navigation, theme, and permissions
+4. Learn how to customize site navigation, theme, and permissions
-4. Share your site with new hires
+5. Share your site with new hires

 ### NEO hub contents: